NorthernMan54/homebridge-alexa/README.md

 ### Discord Channel

 I have created a Discord channel on the homebridge discord server to troubleshoot issues not on the troubleshooting page.
 If you reach out there, I'm usually available.
-The channel is called #homebridge-alexa https://discord.gg/6WBNPUauvA
+The channel is called #homebridge-alexa <a href="https://discord.gg/6WBNPUauvA">Invite</a>

 ### Debug logs